 That’s why Twitter is so brilliant.
 They are there, talking about what interests them and asking people to help them with their articles.

 You can jump in and engage at any point you like.
-You don’t need an expensive PR person to introduce you, you can do it yourself.
+You don’t need a PR person to introduce you, you can do it yourself.

 Become the helpful and friendly person whose name they remember.

-Then when you make an approach or pitch via e mail you’ll already have done the relationship building groundwork.
+Then when you make an approach or pitch via e mail you’ll already have done the groundwork.

 Remember none of this is stalkerish